NiinS/prakamya-j24/README.md

 A Prakamya series JVM transforms an LTS version of OpenJDK (e.g., Prakamya-j24 applies to OpenJDK-24) and keeps the licensing terms same as OpenJDK which is GNU/GPL.
 </details>
 <hr/>
-Contact: sin.nitins@gmail.com (nitin-s) for any enquiries or suggestions.
+Contact: sin@nitins.dev (Nitin S) for any enquiries or suggestions.
 Feel free to raise an enhancement request via the issue tracker.